Joaquin-Barrera/HaikuDownloader/README.md

 License:

 MIT.
-Honestly, do whatever you want with
+Do what you please.